dgaydukov/cert-aws/files/sa.md

 AWS PrivateLink
 * allows you to connect your VPC to aws services (traffic goes inside aws)

+By default ec2 instances dns name is disabled (only ip address is given).
+You can enable it for vpc by going to `Actions=>Edit DNS Hostname`.
+You can change subnet setting `Actions=>Modify auto-assign IP settings` and in this case when you create ec2, it would by default select subnet settings (enable/disable auto-assign public IP address).
+Of course you can also change it on ec2 level.

 ###### AWS Elastic Beanstalk